Vitamin K Deficiency

 - Liver disease: There is increased risk if an infant has an unsuspected liver disease, especially alpha-1-antitrypsin deficiency.

-- Malabsorption: An inability to absorb vitamins due to factors such as cystic fibrosis, celiac disease and diarrhea.
+- Malabsorption: An inability to absorb vitamins due to factors and conditions such as cystic fibrosis, celiac disease and long-lasting diarrhea.

 A vitamin K supplement should be given to the infant as soon as VKDB is suspected.
-In severe cases, fresh frozen plasma may also be administered to the infant.
+In severe cases, fresh frozen plasma, a blood product containing coagulating properties, may also be administered.
 If an infant has lost a large amount of blood, a blood transfusion may also be necessary.

-To help prevent VKDB from occurring, a vitamin K supplement is routinely given, with parental permission, to infants after birth in many parts of the world, including the United States and United Kingdom.
+To help prevent VKDB from occurring, a vitamin K supplement in the form of phytonadione is routinely given, with parental permission, to infants after birth in many parts of the world, including the United States and United Kingdom.
 It is sometimes called “the vitamin K shot”, but may be administered orally.
 The procedure is considered safe by healthcare professionals.

 Vitamin K deficiency causes and risk factors

 A vitamin K deficiency can occur in people of any age, but newborn infants are particularly at risk.
-This is due to a lack of vitamin K reaching the fetus before birth and the lack of vitamin K in breast milk.
+Vitamin K deficiency is most likely to result from a lack of vitamin K reaching the fetus before birth and the lack of vitamin K in breast milk.

 - Liver disease